Minnesota vs. Illinois NCAA Football Odds, Plays and Insights | November 6, 2021

 Illinois Stats and Trends

-- This year, the Fighting Illini won ATS in their only game as an underdog of 14.5 points or more.
+- The Fighting Illini covered the spread in their only game when underdogs by 14.5 points or more.

-- Illinois' games this season have hit the over on only two of nine set point totals (22.2%).
+- Illinois' games this year have hit the over two times in nine opportunities (22.2%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.